 Have you set yourself goals – to get fit, lose weight, get that new job, relax more, smile more, have fun again – and found that you let them slip within weeks?
 Why is this?

-I wonder if the reason is connected not simply to our genuine desire to make a change but also to our self-esteem?
+Is the reason is connected not simply to your genuine desire to make a change but to your self-esteem?

 Ask yourself, “Do I deserve to be trim, taut and terrific?
 Do I deserve that new job?
 Do I deserve to be relaxed, to be able to smile, to have fun?”
 If you are hesitating, examine your self-esteem.
 Be honest with yourself.

 Fear that is connected to your self-esteem can affect everything you do in life.

 You may settle for a job that you hate and doesn’t pay enough because you think that you aren’t clever enough or strong enough to handle more responsibility.

 You may remain in a relationship that makes you unhappy because you think that you don’t deserve to be treated in such a way that makes you feel good about yourself.
 You may not allow yourself to let go and enjoy a new relationship because you are afraid to expect too much for yourself.